Dechinta Centre for Research and Learning: Activities

 Dechinta is Indigenous-led, and serves Indigenous peoples in Canada at its location near Blachford Lake in Yellowknife, Canada.
 It is the only land-based accredited university program in the world and has been providing educational services for over ten years.

 Dechinta develops land-based culturally immersive programming in collaboration with local Indigenous communities.
 Programming includes instruction from Elders, land-based practitioners, Knowledge Holders and Indigenous academics in order to prepare students for leadership roles in their communities with a focus on land-based practices, governance, self-determination, gender and artistic practice.

-Dechinta delivers culturally-relevant educational programming that prioritises reconnection, skill-building, knowledge and practice with the land.
+Dechinta delivers culturally-relevant educational programming that prioritizes reconnection, skill-building, knowledge and practice with the land.
 Dechinta prioritizes the importance of being together on the land, learning with the land, and having a strong relationship to the land.
-Dechinta directly fulfils many of the Truth and Reconciliation Commission’s education recommendations, including closing the education gap by delivering culturally appropriate and community developed curricula, enabling parent and community responsibility and control, and respecting and honouring Indigenous government relationships.
+Dechinta directly fulfils many of the Truth and Reconciliation Commission's education recommendations, including closing the education gap by delivering culturally appropriate and community developed curricula, enabling parent and community responsibility and control, and respecting and honouring Indigenous government relationships.

-Dechinta's programming is grounded in a holistic approach to education, which includes comprehensive wrap around services such as free integrated childcare, on-site counselling, and health services.
-Dechinta is committed to creating programs that are family inclusive and safe spaces for gender non-conforming and Indigenous queer and two-spirit folks.
-Dechinta's curriculum that ensures all Indigenous women, girls, and queer/trans/Two-spirit people are provided with safe, no-barrier, permanent, and meaningful access to their cultures and languages in order to restore, reclaim, and revitalize their cultures and identities.
+Dechinta's programming includes services such as free integrated childcare, on-site counselling, and health services.
+Dechinta's programs aim to be inclusive to families, women, girls, and gender non-conforming, queer, and two-spirit folks in order to provide access to Indigenous cultures, languages, and identities.